-I knew I wanted to be an artist in the tradition of Picasso since I was five years old.
-My family moved from Santiago de Cuba to Miami Beach in 1966.
+I knew I wanted to be an artist since I was five years old.
+I moved from Santiago de Cuba to Miami Beach in 1966 with some of my family.
 One of my earliest memories in Miami Beach was when working intently on a finger painting alone in the sink-room of my kindergarten classroom, saying with certainty that I was going to be an artist, “just like Picasso,” when I grew up.
-I took up painting seriously at the age of 13 and further committed to it after graduating high school and attending Miami Dade Community College from 1979-1981.
-I studied with Roberto Martinez, in private classes.
-At Miami Dade, I studied with Robert Thiele, Salvatore La Rosa and Jon Kitner.
-The experience gave me the confidence to move to New York City, my spiritual art home.
-I moved to New York in 1981 to study drawing and painting at Pratt Institute with Ernest Briggs, Rudolph Baranik, Richards Ruben, and Jenny Snyder.
+I took painting classes when I was 12 years old, and further committed to it after graduating Miami Beach Senior high school; while attending Miami Dade Community College - North Campus from 1979-1981.
+At Miami Dade, I studied with Robert Thiele and Salvatore La Rosa who were generous with their teachings and friendship.
+I also studied independently with Roberto Martinez during those years.
+These experiences gave me the confidence to move to New York City, my spiritual art home to pursue a career in art.
+I moved to New York in 1981 to study drawing and painting at Pratt Institute.
+Studying with Ernest Briggs, Rudolph Baranik, Richards Ruben, and Jenny Snyder.
 I graduated from Pratt in 1984.

 I worked very hard as an artist during college and gained much from the experience.
-I felt, however, that I lost something important through formal art education and lamented that I was a less intuitive artist after finishing college.
+Though I felt, however, that I lost something important through my formal art education, becoming a less intuitive artist.
 Therefore, it became my mission in my 20s to un-learn as much as I could and reconnect with the raw, intuitive source that once spoke to me clearly.

-New York City in the 1980s provided fertile stomping grounds for exploring everything from street art to fringe music, and I was fortunate to take part in all of it.
+New York City in the 1980s provided fertile stomping grounds for exploring everything from street art to fringe music in the midst of a gritty and explosively creative NYC environment which I was fortunate to take part in.
 Living in Greenpoint in 1984, then Williamsburg, Brooklyn between 1985-1988.
 I spent most of my time in the Lower East Side art scene which enabled me to merge my formal art training with the culture of the moment.
 I maintained a rigorous studio and street-art practice at nights and on weekends.
 I paid the bills with day jobs as an art handler for galleries and art service companies.
 For a short time, I also had the privilege of working as an artist assistant to Jack Goldstein.
 This all helped me tap back into my intuitive source and develop my own style as an artist.
-From the mid ‘80s though the mid ‘90s, I focused on creating a “personal mythology” in a series about an angel/earth-goddess woman who could leap across space, time, and dimensions.
+From the mid 1980's though the mid 1990's, I focused on creating a “personal mythology” through an "Angel" series that explored the journey of an angel who could leap across space, time, and dimensions.

 In 1995 I paused my art practice to raise my five children.
-I was a single dad for some of those years so it was difficult to find time to paint.
-In 2015, I was able to return to art.
-Now, at 58 years old, I once again spend the majority of my days and nights in the studio, revisiting old ideas and creating new idioms.
-The human form remains an important part of my work but organic forms and Symbolist-like landscapes have become a regular part of my visual vocabulary as well.
-I continue to explore archetypes and gender roles as I attempt to enter a conversation with Matisse’s “Dancers,” Picasso, Cézanne, and others.
+I was a single dad for some of those years, so it was difficult to find time for a studio practice.
+In 2015, I was able to return to my formal art-making practice.
+Now, at 59 years old, I once again spend the majority of my days and nights in the studio.
+Exploring social themes, ancient and discovered personal mythologies .
+The human form, social themes, street art as well as formal art considerations remain a signifanct part of my work.
+As I continue to explore archetypes and gender roles, and the role of an artist in our day.